JordySipkema/dokku-letsencrypt/README.md

+# ARCHIVED

+This repository has been archived.
+The official dokku-letsencrypt branch has fixed the issue which has been addressed in this fork.

 # dokku-letsencrypt (Beta)

 dokku-letsencrypt is the official plugin for [dokku][dokku] that gives the ability to automatically retrieve and install TLS certificates from [letsencrypt.org](https://letsencrypt.org).
 During ACME validation, your app will stay available at any time.